mhadam/snowplow.wiki-fork/setup-guide/2c-setup-a-data-store-source/AWS-Lambda-source-setup.md

 cd snowplow_aws_lambda_source_0.1.0_bundle
 ```

-At this point, fire up your favourite editor and edit the file `config.yaml` (see below)
+At this point, fire up your favourite editor and edit the file `config.yaml` (see below).

 ### Editing `deploy/config.yaml`